Skip to content

 Cookson Gold is the main supplier students and professionals turn to.
 The main bonus is their excellent customer service and very fast ability to process and deliver orders.
 Their website is quite easy to navigate too, though the search bar isn’t always your friend.

 However, if you aren’t in a big hurry for your silver or tools, it is worth shopping around to see if you can find some other deals.
 Argex, Betts Metals, Palmers Metals, H S Walsh, Cousins, Proops, Rashbel, Kenocraft, Tools n Tools etc are just a few on the suppliers which might provide you with a better deal.
-I also have a hunt on eBay sometimes for soldering tweezers and other smaller tools that work out a little cheaper here, though remember… be aware of poor quality tools, quite often ‘buy cheap, buy twice’ comes into play when you head into the cheap tool market.

-I have also sometimes search dentistry tool websites, dentistry and jewellery are quite similar trades, we use many of the same tools, and sometimes you can find some great dentistry tools for your jewellery making needs.
+I have also sometimes searched dentistry tool websites, dentistry and jewellery are quite similar trades, we use many of the same tools, and sometimes you can find some great dentistry tools for your jewellery making needs.

 Here are just a few suppliers we use for silver and tools, listed in no particular order: